 The metal detector doesn’t just produce one frequency at a time.
 The Multi-IQ system allows you to search for many different targets in one go.
 Thanks to the accuracy of the fields, you can identify targets swiftly and efficiently.
 Plus, there are a few detection modes that alter settings automatically based on your environment.

-Minelab Equinox 600 is a great option for those who plan on looking for coins in a wide range of settings.
+Minelab Equinox 600 is one of the best detectors for coins and much more.
+It is a great option for those who plan on looking for coins in a wide range of settings.
 The multiple frequencies could increase your odds of finding something good.